Kighlander1975/DBE_exercise_dreamday/README.md

 The content isn't finished yet, the images are still missing (and the corresponding &lt;img&gt; tags).

 A total of six images are being searched for, one of which is a map section.
 When searching, care must be taken to use royalty-free images.
 I'll only cheat a bit with the map section: I'll use the Snipping Tool (Windows key + Shift + S) to cut out a section of a map.

+### CSS structure
+Here's a step-by-step guide, starting with the menu.
+Since the header also includes the hero section, I combined both into one step and adjusted both the desktop and mobile portrait designs.